marktcode/tcodetools-for-Raspberry-Pi-or-mac/README.md

 unix/linux command line tools for working with variable length self-synchronizing codes

-Currently only tools for the raspberry pi are provided...
+Currently binary executables for Raspberry pi are available.
 I intend to provide the sources for these tools shortly so that they can be compiled for use in any UNIX or linux environment.
-These tools enable on eto create and work with varibale-length self synchronizing T-codes.
+These tools enable one to create and work with the varibale-length self-synchronizing T-codes.

 The process of constructiong the codes can be approached in several ways.